Rare Events and Griffiths Phases in Topological Quantum Error Correction: Planar Rare Regions for the 2+1D Toric Code

 The picture above offered by the Kramers-Wannier duality for the clean model suggest that when analyzing numerical data of $\pfail$ at $p_{\rm rare} \gtrsim p_0^{3D}$ of the toric code problem, we must take into account the proximity of $p_0^{3D}$ to the 2D critical point of the planar LRR.
 We denote this $L_\perp$-dependent critical error rate as $p_0^{2D}(L_\perp)$, and we have $\lim_{L_\perp \to \infty} p_0^{2D}(L_\perp) = p_0^{3D}$.
 As we increase $L_\perp$, we expect a crossover from the 2D RBIM transition to the 3D RPGT bulk transition.

 To capture the finite $L_\perp$ crossover, we propose the following phenomenological two-parameter scaling function

-We expect the scaling function to be descriptive of $\pfail$ when both $L_\perp$ and $L$ are much larger than $1$.
+In a clean $L\times L \times L_\perp$ system without any disorder, such a crossover scaling form follows from Renormalization Group transformations.
+We use the same form here despite the presence of disorder.
+We expect the scaling function to be descriptive of $\pfail$ when both $L_\perp$ and $L$ are much larger than $1$, as usual in finite-size scaling.
 Here, $\nu_3$ is the correlation length exponent for the 3D RPGT transition.
 For any finite $L_\perp / L > 0$, this reduces to the conventional scaling function of the 3D RPGT with a nonzero aspect ratio.
 The planar limit is $L_\perp / L \to 0$, where we expect to see critical scaling near a 2D critical point.
 With these considerations, we find that

 where $z_0$ is a non-universal positive constant.
 See Appendix \ref{sec:app_crossover} for more detail.
 We also find that at small $L_\perp / L$ the two-parameter scaling function $\Phi$ reduces to the following asymptotic form with a single parameter